Find Affordable College Courses

 Rochester Hills, MI

-Oakland University ranked #6 on this year’s Most Popular Communication & Journalism Master’s Degree Schools in Michigan list.
-Oakland is a large public school located in the large suburb of Rochester Hills.
+Oakland University came in at #6 in this year’s edition of the Most Popular Communication & Journalism Master’s Degree Schools in Michigan ranking.
+Oakland is a fairly large public school located in the large suburb of Rochester Hills.

 Of the 14 students majoring in communication and journalism at Oakland, 14% are male and 86% are female.

-Western Michigan University ranked #7 on this year’s Most Popular Communication & Journalism Master’s Degree Schools in Michigan list.
-Located in the city of Kalamazoo, WMU is a public school with a fairly large student population.
+Western Michigan University came in at #7 in this year’s edition of the Most Popular Communication & Journalism Master’s Degree Schools in Michigan ranking.
+Located in the small city of Kalamazoo, WMU is a public college with a large student population.

 About 73% of the students majoring in communication and journalism at the school are women while 27% are male.

-With a ranking of #8, Eastern Michigan University did quite well on this year’s most popular schools for communication and journalism students working on their master’s degree.
-Located in the large suburb of Ypsilanti, Eastern Michigan is a public college with a fairly large student population.
+Eastern Michigan University landed the #8 spot in the 2023 rankings for the most popular master’s degree communication and journalism programs.
+Located in the large suburb of Ypsilanti, Eastern Michigan is a public college with a large student population.

 Of the 9 students majoring in communication and journalism at Eastern Michigan, 44% are male and 56% are female.